Consumer Identities (Book)

 The PushmiPullu of fandom

-MySpace music’s pivotal role in the digitalization of music culture
+MySpace music’s pivotal role in the digitalisation of music culture

 Section II: Emerging dynamics in contemporary consumerism